 Article of general knowledge in Der Spiegel, Invasion from the Steppe, with comments from Willerslev and Kristiansen, appeared roughly at the same time as the Damgaard et al. Nature (2018) and Science (2018) papers were published.

 Particularly striking is the genetic signature from the steppe on the Y chromosome.
 From this the researchers conclude that the majority of migrants were males.
-Kristian Kristiansen, chief archaeologist in the Willerslev team, also has an idea of how this could be explained: “Maybe it’s a rite of initiation, as it was spread among the steppe peoples,” he says.
+Kristian Kristiansen, chief archaeologist in the Willerslev team, also has an idea of

 This is part I of two posts on the most recent data concerning the earliest known Indo-European migrations.